DBCDK/content-first/readme.md

 ## Build server

-Use the [exclude list](./archive-excludes.txt) when the build server makes an archive file of the result of the build.
+Use the [exclude list](./tools/archive-excludes.txt) when the build server makes an archive file of the result of the build.
 Use like this:

-     tar -X archive-excludes.txt -cz -f $JOB_BASE_NAME-$BUILD_NUMBER.tar.gz .
+     tar -X tools/archive-excludes.txt -cz -f $JOB_BASE_NAME-$BUILD_NUMBER.tar.gz .

 ## Environments